Erastuskanyatta/Website-vs-Web-app/index.md

 #### Characteristics of A web Application

-1. ``Accessibility``- A good website is available and usable by a maximum number of people.
+1. ``Accessibility``- A good web app is available and usable by a maximum number of people.
 People with disabilities should be able to access the web application.

 2. ``Storage system`` -Should have a good database for storing designers' and end-users information.

-3. ``They are cloud-hosted`` -
+3. ``Easily expanded``- Business keeps on expanding as time passes by.
+It is simple to upadate an web app as only servers are to be upgraded.

+4. `Cross-platform`- Web app can run in any Operating system using differnt browsers

 #### What is the importance of a web Application

+1. `Security`- All organizations should know about security dangers with their applications.
+Web applications ensure sites and program are secure since they are designed with more privacy and a high level of security.

+2. `Convinient to access`- End-users can access them from any device at any time.

+3. Easy data access as they are used in both mobile devices and desktops.

+4.

 ### Key differences between a website and web application